Apartness, sharp elements, and the Scott topology of domains: Strongly maximal elements

 \subsection{The subspace of strongly maximal elements}

 The classical interest in strong maximality comes from the fact that, while the subspace of maximal elements may fail to be Hausdorff~\cite[Example~4]{Heckmann1998}, the subspace of strongly maximal elements with the relative Scott topology is both Hausdorff and regular~\cite[Theorem~4.6]{Smyth2006}.
 We offer constructive proofs of these claims, with the proviso that the Hausdorff condition is formulated with respect to the intrinsic apartness. \begin{proposition} The subspace of strongly maximal elements of a continuous dcpo \(D\) with the relative Scott topology is Hausdorff, i.e.\ if \(x\)~and~\(y\) are strongly maximal, then \(x \apart y\) if and only if there are disjoint Scott opens \(U\) and \(V\) such that \(x \in U\) and \(y \in V\). \end{proposition} \begin{proof} Let \(x\) and \(y\) be strongly maximal elements.
 The right-to-left implication is immediate by definition of the intrinsic apartness.
 Now suppose that \(x \apart y\).
 Using Lemma~\ref{posnotbelow-criterion}, we can assume without loss of generality that we have \(d \in D\) with \(d \ll x\) and \(d \not\below y\).
 Since \(y\) is strongly maximal, we have \(d \ll y\) or \(x\) and \(y\) are Hausdorff separated.
 But \(d \ll y\) is impossible, because \(d \not\below y\).
-So \(x\) and \(y\) are Hausdorff separated, as desired. \end{proof}
+So \(x\)~and~\(y\) are Hausdorff separated, as desired. \end{proof}

 \begin{proposition} The subspace of strongly maximal elements of a continuous dcpo \(D\) with the relative Scott topology is regular, i.e.\ every Scott neighbourhood of a point \(x \in D\) contains a Scott closed neighbourhood of \(x\). \end{proposition} \begin{proof} We adapt the proof of \cite[Theorem~4.6~(i)]{Smyth2006}, avoiding the use of the axiom of choice.
 Write \(\SMax(D)\) for the subspace of strongly maximal elements of \(D\) and let \(x\) be a strongly maximal element.
 It suffices to prove the claim for basic Scott open neighbourhoods of \(x\).
 So suppose that \(x \in \upupset u\) for some \(u \in D\).
-By interpolation, there exists \(v \in D\) such that \(x \in \upupset v \subseteq \upupset u\).
-We will construct a Scott closed subset \(C\) such that \(\upupset v \subseteq C\) and \(C \cap \SMax(D) \subseteq \upupset u \cap \SMax(D)\).
-Define the Scott open subset \(V\) by
+By interpolation, there exists \({v \in D}\) such that \({x \in \upupset v \subseteq \upupset u}\).
+We will construct a Scott closed subset \(C\) such that \(\upupset v \subseteq C\) and